fortierq/fortierq.github.io/_posts/2021-05-09-python-import.md

 ## 3rd solution (outdated): install in editable mode

 `pip install -e ...` installs a package in editable mode, which can then be imported anywhere on the computer.
 In practice, this is essentially a symbolic link to your package.
 Therefore, any modification of the package is reflected on the code importing it.
 It requires a `setup.py` at the root of your package.

-According to [PEP 517](https://www.python.org/dev/peps/pep-0517), this is no longer recommended: Python packages should rely on a toml file (see [Poetry](https://python-poetry.org/) and not on `setup.py` anymore.
+**Note**: according to [PEP 517](https://www.python.org/dev/peps/pep-0517), this is no longer recommended: Python packages should rely on a toml file (see [Poetry](https://python-poetry.org/)) and not on `setup.py` anymore.
-{:  .notice-danger}
+{:  .notice--danger}

 ## References
 - Topics on stackoverflow: <https://stackoverflow.com/questions/22241420/execution-of-python-code-with-m-option-or-not>, <https://stackoverflow.com/questions/16981921/relative-imports-in-python-3>